“Five o’clock in the mornin’, I’m already up and gone. Lord I’m so tired, how long can this go on? Workin’ in a coal mine, goin’ down down...”

 It’s noticeably quieter on stage today.
 The construction crews worked all through the weekend (probably just to have a couple of days free from the fear of being crushed by our man-lifts), and now the sets are almost done.
 Only a couple of carpenters remain to finish up the last few details.
 The painters are still here in force, but there’s not nearly so much crap in our way.

 At least all those clouds of finely powdered sawdust are gone, leaving only noxious paint fumes to contaminate the atmosphere.
 That’s the good news.
 The bad news is now we’re lighting in earnest, which means the huge elephant doors at either end of the stage must be closed to keep the daylight out.
 Unfortunately, this keeps the fresh air out as well.
-Since the producers won’t spring for air-conditioning -- such luxuries are meant to keep the actors comfortable, but the actors aren't yet here -- the lowly juicers, grips, and set dressers will just have to suffer.
+Since the producers won’t spring for air-conditioning on the rig -- such luxuries are meant to keep the actors comfortable, but the actors aren't yet here -- the lowly juicers, grips, and set dressers will just have to suffer.
 With all our big incandescent lamps burning away, the stage heats up in a hurry.
 Pretty soon we're all dripping with sweat, the hot, sticky air thick with paint fumes.

 At times like this, I really wish someone could remind me just why I was so excited about getting into the movie biz three decades ago...